 6. Professional Development and Leadership

 Delivered through a dynamic blend of personalized mentorship, interactive online learning, and practical case-based training.
 Each fellow is paired with an experienced paediatric transplant specialist for one-on-one guidance, weekly case discussions, and individualized feedback.
 Live virtual lectures and webinars by global experts provide in-depth coverage of core topics, while self-paced e-learning modules with recorded sessions and quizzes allow flexibility and reinforcement of knowledge.
-Clinical skills are strengthened through virtual case simulations, multidisciplinary telemedicine rounds, and observation of real or recorded transplant procedures.
+Clinical skills are strengthened through virtual case simulations, multidisciplinary telemedicine rounds, and case record review of real or recorded transplant procedures.
 Research mentorship, journal clubs, and publication support promote evidence-based practice and academic development.
 The program also emphasizes psychosocial and ethical training through role-playing exercises, family-centred care workshops, and ethics discussions.
 Learning is supported by modern digital tools such as video conferencing platforms, online learning management systems, and collaborative forums, ensuring an interactive, flexible, and immersive educational experience tailored to each fellow’s professional goals.

-1. Transplant Immunology and Pharmacology
+1. Transplant Immunology and Pharmacology.
+Basics of Transplantation and Multiorgan retrieval.

 3. Pre- and Post-Transplant Patient Management